edheltzel/vscode-jekyll-syntax/README.md

   *  [VSCode Marketplace](https://marketplace.visualstudio.com/items?itemName=ginfuru.ginfuru-onedark-raincoat-theme)
   *  [Repo](https://github.com/ginfuru/vscode-onedark-raincoat)

-If you wanna add support to your color scheme add the following to your color schemes `.json` file
+If you'd like to add support to your color scheme add the following to your color schemes `.json` file

 ```json
     {